 If nothing obvious stands out then you can call the services of a leak detection service.
 They have special sensors that can sense water movement below the ground.

-63. If the water meter is leaking, is it my responsibility to fix or the councils?
+63. If the water meter is leaking, is it my responsibility to fix or the council’s?

-The water meter is the service providers responsibility, everything there after is yours.
+The water meter is the service providers responsibility; everything there after is yours.
 This may change if you are on a communal block of land where body corporate runs the services.

 64. What size water pipe should we have in our house?

 Generally 20mm for all cold and 15mm for all hot water, for a small standard house.
-I personally run part of the hot after service in 20mm too, where 2 or more showers are present do help reduce the changes of pressure drop.
+I personally run part of the hot water service in 20mm too, where 2 or more showers are present do help reduce the changes of pressure drop.

 65. Is plastic or copper pipe better for our water pipe installation?